0xPolygonMiden/miden-vm/miden/README.md

-# Distaff VM
+# Miden VM
-This crate contains an implementation of Distaff VM.
-It can be used to execute Distaff VM programs and to verify correctness of program execution.
+This crate contains an implementation of Miden VM.
+It can be used to execute Miden VM programs and to verify correctness of program execution.

 ## Overview
-Distaff VM is a simple [stack machine](https://en.wikipedia.org/wiki/Stack_machine).
+Miden VM is a simple [stack machine](https://en.wikipedia.org/wiki/Stack_machine).
 This means all values live on the stack and all operations work with values near the top of the stack.

 ### The stack
-Currently, Distaff VM stack can be up to 32 items deep (this limit will be removed in the future).
+Currently, Miden VM stack can be up to 32 items deep (this limit will be removed in the future).
 However, the more stack space a program uses, the longer it will take to execute, and the larger the execution proof will be.
 So, it pays to use stack space judiciously.

 Values on the stack are elements of a [prime field](https://en.wikipedia.org/wiki/Finite_field) with modulus `340282366920938463463374557953744961537` (which can also be written as 2<sup>128</sup> - 45 * 2<sup>40</sup> + 1).
 This means that all valid values are in the range between `0` and `340282366920938463463374557953744961536` - this covers almost all 128-bit integers.

 All arithmetic operations (e.g., addition, multiplication) happen in the same prime field.
 This means that overflow happens after a value reaches field modulus.
 So, for example: `340282366920938463463374557953744961536 + 1 = 0`.

-Besides being field elements, values in Distaff VM are untyped.
+Besides being field elements, values in Miden VM are untyped.
 However, some operations expect binary values and will fail if you attempt to execute them using non-binary values.
 Binary values are values which are either `0` or `1`.

 ### Programs
-Programs in Distaff VM are structured as an [execution graph](../core/doc/programs.md) of program blocks each consisting of a sequence of VM [instructions](../core/doc/isa.md).
+Programs in Miden VM are structured as an [execution graph](../core/doc/programs.md) of program blocks each consisting of a sequence of VM [instructions](../core/doc/isa.md).
 There are two ways of constructing such a graph:

-1. You can manually build it from blocks of raw Distaff VM instructions.
+1. You can manually build it from blocks of raw Miden VM instructions.
-2. You can compile [Distaff assembly](../assembly) source code into it.
+2. You can compile [Miden assembly](../assembly) source code into it.

-The latter approach is strongly encouraged because building programs from raw Distaff VM instructions is tedious, error-prone, and requires an in-depth understanding of VM internals.
+The latter approach is strongly encouraged because building programs from raw Miden VM instructions is tedious, error-prone, and requires an in-depth understanding of VM internals.
 All examples throughout these docs use assembly syntax.

 ### Inputs / outputs
 Currently, there are 3 ways to get values onto the stack: